What is SEUCK?

 this is not compulsory.

-Old unreleased SEUCK games of your own are accepted. - Only if they
+Old unreleased SEUCK games of your own are accepted. - As long as the

 Submissions can be PAL or NTSC compatible (PAL is preferred).